SantanderMetGroup/climate4R-meta/README.md

 ## Warning About Development Versions

-If you manually install a *development* version of any component (e.g., `loadeR@development`), it may cause compatibility issues.
+If you manually install a *development* version of any component (e.g., `loadeR@devel`), it may cause compatibility issues.

 Climate4R does not prevent using them but issues a warning upon loading.